Kala-kabutar/Kala-kabutar/README.md

 - 👋 Hi, I’m @Kala-kabutar
 - 👀 I’m interested in ...web development
-- 🌱 I’m currently learning ... frontend
+- 🌱 I’m currently learning ... backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... pulasttushar2+GitHub@gmail.com